openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_GNMT_From_Tensorflow.md

 * *`LookupTableFindV2`* operation is cut from the output and the *`dynamic_seq2seq/decoder/decoder/GatherTree`* node is treated as a new exit point.

-Refer to the [Cutting Off Parts of a Model](../Cutting_Model.md) guide for more information about model cutting .
+For more information about model cutting, refer to the [Cutting Off Parts of a Model](../Cutting_Model.md) guide.

 ## Using GNMT Model <a name="run_GNMT"></a>